AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 - Preview images needs to have same name as the model and extension like model.ckpt.jpg

 ## Tested Nodes
-Here are some interesting nodes we've tested on Blender, √ = works as in ComfyUI web
+Here are some interesting nodes we've tested on Blender

+√ = works as in ComfyUI web

 ? = not all functions are work

 × = only few or none functions are work

 |Custom Node Name|Status|